svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Vref connection

 A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) then, per pitch DAC, a pair of unity gain buffers for (required) kelvin connections.
+DAC Vref input impedance is 5/6.6/? kΩ at midscale, but code dependent.

 AD5781 datasheet uses AD8676 (AD8676BRZ $6.89/1) dual op-amp for Vref buffers, which is 12uV typ 50uV max Vos, 2nA Ibias, very low noise rail-to-rail.
 R/R does not seem to be needed for a 5V output on ±12 or ±9.5 rails.
 Low input bias is _specifically needed_ to achieve the rated performance.